 Speaking of the desk, it is a behemoth.
 I honestly do NOT understand how it got into the house.
 It’s one of those huge, old, metal desks that you only see now in movies set in the 1970s.
 The interior is actually relatively well-organized, but the top is a moving, living creature.
 Even more so when the cat leaps up on it while I’m trying to do invoices, and sends a few things flying.
 She’s helpful.

 As it stands, the office is really not a functional space for either of us.
 We go in there to get things, but rarely do much actual work in it.
 It actually stresses me out to try to do any work in there.
 Or it just makes me think about things like taxes, and who wants to think about that?
 I’d probably save both of us a lot of time and stress if we just went in together and reorganized it, but it’s one of those things that neither of us can seem to make ourselves do.
 Those tasks that you put off and off and off, and then they are inevitably so much easier than you thought they’d be (not like taxes, this time), are the worst.

-Editor’s Note: This is part of a 31-day challenge series for the month of May, in which I aim to spend at least 15 minutes writing about whatever strikes my fancy.
+Editor’s Note: This is part of a 31-day challenge series for the month of May, which will possibly now extend into June to compensate for the vacation gap, in which I aim to spend at least 15 minutes writing about whatever strikes my fancy.
 Results may vary.